 This article explains the causes around the eMMC memory chip problem and related defects in older Tesla MCU computers.
 The MCU (Media Control Unit) is the computer that is necessary to operate the vehicle from the screen.
 This computer has nothing in common with the autopilot computer.

-Already in the first Model S an MCU with a 17 inch screen was installed and over the years the system developed into a versatile multimedia platform with Spotify music streaming, Internet browser and meanwhile even Netflix and YouTube video streaming.
+Already in the first Model S an MCU with a 17-inch screen was installed and over the years the system developed into a versatile multimedia platform with Spotify music streaming, Internet browser and meanwhile even Netflix and YouTube video streaming.
 As a result, the demands on the processing power of the MCU computer increased more and more.
 So from March 2018 Tesla started to install a newer and better MCU (the MCU2) with a larger eMMC chip in its vehicles.
-Unfortunately, in the meantime it has become apparent that the older MCUs have a weakness that will lead to a defect sooner or later.
+Unfortunately, meanwhile it has become apparent that the older MCUs have a weakness that will lead to a defect sooner or later.

 Eventually, the MCU will be dead

 With such a defective eMMC chip the MCU computer will not work anymore and the screen in the Tesla will remain black.
 Of course, access to all functions such as climate control, vehicle settings, navigation or changing the set maximum charge level of the battery is then no longer possible.
 But at least the car can still be driven (as long as the pin2drive feature was not activated before the defect.
 Without a screen the pin cannot be entered and you can’t drive).